 ADMISSION: €10 house and gardens, €5 gardens only.
 Concessions apply.

-Please check for further updates on Covid 19 restrictions for Shankill Castle on their website www.shankillcastle.com or email email@example.com or telephone 059 9726145 and check the Carlow Tourism website.
+Please check for updates on Covid 19 restrictions for Shankill Castle on their website www.shankillcastle.com or email email@example.com or telephone 059 9726145 or check www.carlowgardentrail.com and the Carlow Tourism website.

 Please continue to check the HSE website https://www.hse.ie/eng/services/news/newsfeatures/covid19-updates/ for further updates and continue to monitor our social media pages